 If you want to have some driving experient in Hanoi, you can rent a motorbike on your own to explore Hanoi.
 The foreigner said that “Traffic in Vietnam is crazy, especially in Hanoi’’, so that you must consider lots before hiring a motorbike.

-All are priced at US$ 3 to US$4 per day.
+All are priced at US$ 3 to US$ 4 per day.
 Be aware that when traveling by motorbike, you must carry all vehicle documentation like a driver license, vehicle registration, and also passport with the foreigner.
-Besides, you must comply with road safety regulations such as helmets, gloves, glasses, vehicle speed, etc for your safety.
+Besides, you must comply with road safety regulations & prepare some types of equipment such as helmets, gloves, glasses, vehicle speed, etc for your safety.
 If you are not an experiment driver, this option is not be recommended.

-Some hotel can easily rent a motorcycle for you or someplace for you to rent a motorbike:
+Some hotel can easily rent a motorcycle or book a tour for you or someplace for you to rent a motorbike: